elestio/cloudgate/README.md

 In this example we are requesting several domains, you can notice that 127.0.0.1 and localhost are 2 different domains, a private network ip is also another domain.
 You can also use wildcards "*" to catch ALL domains not specified in a more specific rule.
 Subdomains wildcards are also supported "*.mydomain.com"

-**publicFolder**: is a string containing the path of rhe public folder of your app, it must be relative to the folder of your app
+**publicFolder**: is a string containing the path of the public folder of your app, it must be relative to the folder of your app

 ## Options in appconfig.json